Grades

 Class Rank

 Class rank is determined at the end of the first two academic years.
 Class rankings will be reported in the fall semester for the previous year’s coursework.
 To treat all students fairly, the rank order will be based on students who went through a similar program.
-Therefore, students who complete approved and equivalent coursework prior to matriculating with LMU-DCOM (e.g., LMU Master’s students) will not be given a class rank designation.
+Therefore, students who previously completed approved and equivalent coursework prior to matriculating into the LMU-DCOM DO program will not be given a class rank designation.
 Likewise, students who remediate or retake coursework during medical school will not be included in class rank.

 Student Grievances Regarding Grades

-Students should note that Grade Reconsiderations are based on the examination and grading policies and procedures, not on disagreements with the course requirements, or the grading standards established by the professor.
-Good faith on the professor’s part shall be presumed unless the student can offer convincing arguments to the contrary.
-The student’s desire or “need” for a particular grade, while compelling to the individual on a personal level, shall not be considered “good cause” for purposes of appeal.
+Students should note that exam and/or final course grade appeals may not be based on disagreements with the course requirements, or the grading standards established by the professor.
+Good faith on the professor's part shall be presumed unless the student can offer convincing arguments to the contrary.
+The student's desire or "need" for a particular grade shall not be considered "good cause" for purposes of appeal.
+An appeal should be in reference to course and/or exam policies and procedures not being followed appropriately.